 Expected: An error message indicating the path is invalid will be displayed.

-commands to try: cd
+Other incorrect cd commands to try: cd

 Expected: An error message indicating the command format is invalid will be displayed.